Anyone's death diminishes me,

 Dominique Sablons, 2015, designer and artist on Call of Cthulhu: Shadow of the Comet

-Tohru Sakurai, 2017, Arcana Heart writer and developer
+Tohru Sakurai, 2017, Arcana Heart writer and developer, worked on Samurai Showdown franchise

-Norman Sas, 2012, inventor of Electric Football motorized tabletop game in the late 1940s
+Norman Sas, 2012, inventor of the hit Tudor Electric Football tabletop game in the late 1940s

 Stan Schembri, 2009, Late 80s C64 programmer on Barbarian, Rad Warrior, Cauldron II